-(a) The program must meet standards as defined in OAR chapter 416, division 530 to be eligible to be a treatment foster care program;

-(b) Selection of a treatment foster care program will be made by the Oregon Youth Authority based on current need and ability to fund the program.

-(2) Administration: The treatment foster care program must designate an individual who is responsible for the provision and oversight of all essential tasks and services described in these rules.
+- (a) The program must meet standards as defined in OAR chapter 416, division 530 to be eligible to be a treatment foster care pro- - (b) Selection of a treatment foster care program will be made by the Oregon Youth Authority based on current need and ability to fund the program. - (2) Administration: The treatment foster care program must designate an individual who is responsible for the provision and oversight of all essential tasks and services described in these rules. - (3) Staff: - (a) Clinical Supervisor's responsibilities/qualifications include: - (A) Clinical Supervision.

-(3) Staff:

-(a) Clinical Supervisor's responsibilities/qualifications include:

-(A) Clinical Supervision.
 The Clinical Supervisor provides regular support, consultation and guidance to the Treatment Specialist.
-The Clinical Supervisor to Treatment Specialist ratio must not exceed one to five;
+The Clinical Supervisor to Treatment Specialist ratio must not exceed - B) Treatment Planning.

-(B) Treatment Planning.
 The Clinical Supervisor takes ultimate clinical responsibility for the development of a comprehensive treatment plan based on a thorough assessment for each offender admitted to the program.
 This plan must be congruent with and supportive of the case plan developed by the Oregon Youth Authority.
-She or he supervises ongoing treatment planning and implementation for each offender, evaluating all progress reports and treatment plan updates;

-(C) Treatment Team.
-The Clinical Supervisor oversees and supports the Treatment Specialist as leader of the treatment team and shares ultimate responsibility for team plans and decisions;

-(D) Crisis On-Call.
-The treatment foster care program provides coordination and back-up to assure that 24-hour on-call crisis intervention services are available and delivered as needed to treatment foster parents, offenders, and families;
+She or he supervises ongoing treatment planning and implementation for each offender, evaluating all progress reports and treatment plan updates; - (C) Treatment Team.
+The Clinical Supervisor oversees and supports the Treatment Specialist as leader of the treatment team and shares ultimate responsibility for team plans and decisions; - (D) Crisis On-Call.
+The treatment foster care program provides coordination and back-up to assure that 24-hour on-call crisis intervention services are available and delivered as needed to treatment foster parents, offenders, and families; - (E) Qualifications.

-(E) Qualifications.
 The Clinical Supervisor must have a graduate degree in a human service field plus a minimum of two years' experience in the placement/treatment of offenders and families.
 The Clinical Supervisor must be familiar with clinical research and practice.

 If the education and experience of the Clinical Supervisor are not recognized, additional clinical consultation will be provided.
 Clinical consultants must be licensed or otherwise recognized as qualified by the state of Oregon in the human service field.